solidi/learning-notes/mentoring/writing-ideas.md

   - Managers keep train on time.
 Leaders show here to there.
   - Ruthlessly delegate and paint the picture of done.
   - Results, alignment, and hiring.
   - Not a promotion, a different discipline.
+First make it work, then make it right, finally make it fast.
   - Mentorship, sponsorship and initiatives.
   - Admin work, project management, disciplines.
   - The brutality are the lengthy feedback loops.